 Why was Waterloo so much more resilient to the decline of its flagship firm than Finland?
 This paper attributes the divergence not to the differences between BlackBerry and Nokia, which were insignificant, but rather the way in which these flagship firms were embedded within their local community.
-While BlackBerry played an outsized role in the Waterloo region, it attracted few public resources and maintained an aloof relationship with local, high-technology enterprises.
-By contrast, Nokia was highly active within the Finnish policymaking process and enmeshed with the local ICT ecosystem.
+While BlackBerry loomed large within the Waterloo region, it attracted few public resources and maintained a relatively aloof relationship with local technology firms.
+By contrast, Nokia dominated the Finnish policymaking process and was tightly connected to the rest of the local ICT ecosystem.
 Efforts to embed Nokia within a regional innovation system should have and did deliver significant benefits, but they also increased Finland's vulnerability to disruptive economic shocks.
-By contrast, Waterloo's failure to engage BlackBerry resulted in a more diverse ecosystem which was relatively unaffected by the firm's decline.
+By contrast, Waterloo's failure to more fully engage BlackBerry resulted in a more diverse ecosystem which was relatively unaffected by the firm's decline.
 These two case studies suggest that while integrating enterprises within the local community can deliver significant benefits, the act of embedding large, flagship firms is also fraught with risk.